2026 WorldViz VR Budgeting Guidelines for Scientific VR Labs

 Custom Development - Hiring A Studio

-Cost for “soup-to-nuts” custom application development can vary widely.
-When existing resources can be used or purchased cheaply, the minimum cost for a from scratch projects can often start around $15,000.
-If art needed to be custom produced, a typical project costs between $50,000 ~ $100,000.
+The alternative to developing content in house is to hire a dedicated professional VR studio to develop a turnkey application.
+The cost for “soup-to-nuts” custom application development can vary widely.
+When existing resources can be used or purchased cheaply, the minimum cost for a from-scratch project can often start around $15,000.
+If 3D art assets need to be custom produced, a typical project costs between $50,000 ~ $100,000.
 Budgets can go up from there depending on requirements.

 Typical VR Project Budgeting Examples